KopiasCsaba/ccp_audio_system_manual/for_technicians/service.md

 * If **{Mute Groups/AUX / PC}** is red, then press it to unmute.
 * Press **{LAYERS/AUX}** to select the aux layer.
 * Adjust the volume of the appropriate input.
     * Check the LED indicators below the SELECT buttons to see which channels got input signals.
 * You might also want to adjust the AUX group fader, on the right side of the mixer.
     * e.g. if it's on -60 then you'll hear nothing no matter how much you have on the left.

 <div style="page-break-after: always;"></div>

 # During service

-* Always make sure to mute/unmute the right combination of STAGE / PULPIT / HEADSET.
-* Only **one of these three** should be unmuted at a time, generally.

-# During worship
+## During worship

 * Constantly monitor:
     * Did you turn off the preaching mics?